FP-22-23/java-term-project-mpradoj04/README.md

 **\<Properties>**

 name, type <String>, searchable and modifiable.
-The name of the patient. nPatient, type <int>, searchable and modifiable.
-The number of the patient (simbolizes order of treatment). date, type <LocalDateTime>, searchable.
+The name of the patient.<br>

+nPatient, type <int>, searchable and modifiable.
+The number of the patient (simbolizes order of treatment).<br>

+date, type <LocalDateTime>, searchable.
 When did the patient got the examination. age, type <int>, searchable.
-The age of the patient. gender, type<Gender> searchable and modifiable.
+The age of the patient.<br>

+gender, type<Gender> searchable and modifiable.
 Indicates the gender of the patient.
-Can take the values MAN,WOMAN. country, type<String> searchable and modifiable.
-Their country of birth. state, type<String> searchable.
-If they're from the USA, it shows what state they're from. treatment, type<Treatment> searchable and modifiable.
-Shows with two boolean values if they have family record, and if they are taking some kind of treatment. workInterfere, type<Double> searchable and modifiable.
-As greater the number, greater the implication its work has with their personal live. employ, type<Employ>, searchable.
+Can take the values MAN,WOMAN.<br>

+country, type<String> searchable and modifiable.
+Their country of birth.<br>

+state, type<String> searchable.
+If they're from the USA, it shows what state they're from.<br>

+treatment, type<Treatment> searchable and modifiable.
+Shows with two boolean values if they have family record, and if they are taking some kind of treatment.<br>

+workInterfere, type<Double> searchable and modifiable.
+As greater the number, greater the implication its work has with their personal live.<br>

+employ, type<Employ>, searchable.
 Indicates what kind of work they are in.
-Can take the values UNKNOWN,UNEMPLOYED,WORKER,SELFEMPLOYED. remoteW, type<boolean>, searchable and modifiable.
-True if they work from home, false otherwise. comentaries, type<List<String>> searchable and modifiable.
-Some comentaries about the characteristics of the patient.
+Can take the values UNKNOWN,UNEMPLOYED,WORKER,SELFEMPLOYED.<br>

+remoteW, type<boolean>, searchable and modifiable.
+True if they work from home, false otherwise.<br>

+comentaries, type<List<String>> searchable and modifiable.
+Some comentaries about the characteristics of the patient.</p>

 **\<Constructors>**

-C1: Has a parameter for each basic property of the type.
+C1: Has a parameter for each basic property of the type.<br>
-C2: Creates a type ```Patient``` from the following parameters ```String name, int nPatient, int age, Treatment treatment```.
+C2: Creates a type *Patient* from the following parameters *String name, int nPatient, int age, Treatment treatment*.<br>
-C3: Creates a type ```Patient``` from a String.
+C3: Creates a type *Patient* from a String.</p>

 **\<Restrictions>**

-R1: the name of the patient cannot be empty.
+R1: the name of the patient cannot be empty.<br>
-R2: the age of the patient cannot be less than 5 years.
+R2: the age of the patient cannot be less than 5 years.<br>
-R3: the date of the examination must be after year 2014 (included).
+R3: the date of the examination must be after year 2014 (included).</p>

 ***Equality criterium**: Two patients are equal if all their basic properties are equal.